How to dress to impress for that summer garden party

 Steve McQueen wore them in ‘The Great Escape’ and if he was able to keep them clean in that dirty prison of war camp, then you should be able to avoid dripping the barbeque sauce.
 All clothing only looks good if it fits properly and this is especially true of skinny white jeans, if your calves and thighs are well developed, take care with that skinny fit, lest you look like you’re auditioning for the part of Jeremy Fisher.

 Time was when no man would have left the house without a hat on his head.
 We don’t all do that anymore but wearing a hat makes a lot of sense when the sun is out.
 Something with a brim means that you can remove the sunglasses and still talk to her or him without squinting.
 Panamas and straw fedoras are classic summertime headwear but if you want something a little more on trend, go for a boho bucket hat.
-If baseball caps are your thing, then that’s fine, they were after all designed to keep the sun out of your eyes, just don’t wear them back to front, ever.
+If baseball caps (Zanouchi offer a great range) are your thing, then that’s fine, they were after all designed to keep the sun out of your eyes, just don’t wear them back to front, ever.

 You love wearing your sunglasses because they look so cool, well here’s the perfect opportunity to revel in them.
 Call me old fashioned but I still think it’s important to take them off when you’re talking to people.
 You don’t have to put them away though, hang them on your top pocket and they’ll still get noticed.
 Because they do, get noticed, don’t embarrass yourself.
 Get a quality pair.
 Companies like Ray-Ban allow you toplay around with the style before purchasing, by changing colours and lenses, so that not only have you got a timeless classic, you’ve also got a pair that are unique to you.

 Retro trainers are back.
 Did they ever go away?
 They don’t come much more retro than a pair of Vans Authentic from 66 or checkerboard slip ons, the skater’s favourite.